Understanding Market Prices

-Behind this temporary relief however the trend of weakening global economic growth that began in 2008, now compounded by Covid-19, continues unabated.
+Behind this temporary relief however the trend of weakening global economic growth that began in earnest in 2008, now compounded by Covid-19, continues unabated.

 21 December 2020 | Bruegger Invest Limited

-2020 has proven so far an excellent year for AvantGarde.
+2020 has proven a good year so far for Universal Macro.

 Looking ahead, mounting debt and the lack of growth will become major issues in 2021.

 An obvious solution to solve the debt problem is to inflate it away.
 The monetary authorities in Japan, Europe and the US have been unsuccessfully trying to bring inflation back on for years.
 The choice for the new US treasury secretary, Ms Yellen, is not instilling hope that the riddle of absent inflation is finally being solved.

 There is truth in the saying things have to get worse before they get better.
 The worsening situation will eventually force the world to look for different ways to overcome its massive problems.

 2021 can go several ways for equity investors.
 Our three scenarios for 2021 are continuation, disruption and reversal.

 The first scenario of continuation is the most likely.
 The trend that has seen cyclically adjusted price to earnings ratio (CAPE) lifted from 23 to 33 since 2011 is to go on.
 The second scenario of disruption is the potentiating effect the fallout in jobs, disposable incomes, tax revenues, among insolvencies, has on a inherently unstable monetary system dependent on the private supply of liquidity, the fuel for stock markets.
 The third scenario is of an economic recovery that leads to a trend reversal in equity valuations and long term interest rates.